-Our regular worship schedule is a blended service at 9:00 a.m. and a traditional worship at 10:30 a.m.
-Sunday school classes for adults are held at 9:00 a.m.
+Our regular worship schedule is a non-tradtional worship at 9:00 a.m. and a traditional worship at 10:30 a.m.
+Sunday school classes are held at 9:00 a.m. and 10:30 a.m.
 Check the Children & Youth page for their current schedule.

 The Disciples of Christ practice an open communion table which means that all are invited to respond to Christ's invitation to draw closer to God around the communion table, no matter where you come from, what you've done or who you are.
 For Disciples, the open table is a powerful symbol of our deep commitment to Christian unity.
 The open table honors diversity even as it celebrates unity in Christ.

 Disciples congregations celebrate the Lord's Supper every Sunday.
 The table is not only the center of worship, it is at the center of who we are as the Christian Church (Disciples of Christ).

 We don't stay at the table.
 We move out into the world to fulfill our mission, to be and share the Good news of Jesus Christ, witnessing, loving and serving from our doorsteps to the ends of the earth.

 Just as baptism represents the death, burial and resurrection of Jesus Christ, it symbolizes the death and burial of the old self of the repentant believer, and the joyous birth of a brand new being in Christ.
 Those who founded the Disciples movement taught baptism by immersion as the accepted form.
 (From “Word to the Church on Baptism,” Commission on Theology, 1987)

 Baptism is a public act by which the church proclaims God’s grace, as revealed in the life, death, and resurrection of Jesus Christ, through the use of a visible sign of God’s gracious initiative and the human individual’s response in faith.
 With other Christians we affirm that baptism is at once a divine gift and a human response.